Five questions to ask before investing

-It seems that whenever the markets are unusually volatile, our clients ask us to research certain investments they’ve heard of that promise income without risk.
+Sometimes we get calls from clients asking us to research certain investments they’ve heard of that promise income without risk.
 Putting aside the question of whether or not such investments are halal, investors may be unknowingly falling for a potential Ponzi or pyramid scheme.
 Keep in mind that such a scheme could go undiscovered for decades.
 Madoff’s Ponzi scheme is believed to have started in the 1970s, but he wasn’t arrested until 2008.

 Here are 5 questions you should ask before investing your hard-earned money: